Charade (1963 film): Copyright

 Before 1978, U.S. law required works to include a copyright notice to have legal protection.
-The film includes a notice reading "MCMLXIII BY UNIVERSAL PICTURES COMPANY, INC. and STANLEY DONEN FILMS, INC. ALL RIGHTS RESERVED", but this fails to meet this requirement, because it doesn't include the word "copyright", the abbreviation "copr.", or the symbol "©".
+The film includes a notice reading "MCMLXIII BY UNIVERSAL PICTURES COMPANY, INC. and STANLEY DONEN FILMS, INC. ALL RIGHTS RESERVED", but this fails to meet this requirement, because it does not include the word "copyright", the abbreviation "copr.", or the symbol "©".
 Consequently, the film entered into the public domain in the United States immediately upon its release.
 As a result, copies from film prints of varying quality have been widely available on VHS, DVD and Blu-ray, in addition to official releases of the film from Universal, as well as The Criterion Collection.
 The film is also available for free viewing on YouTube and free download at the Internet Archive.
 However, although the film is in the public domain, the original music remains under copyright if used outside the context of the film.